3D Lane Detection from Front or Surround-View using Joint-Modeling & Matching: Method

-\textbf{Key-Point Matching in Shape.} By matching the key points within the lanes, We refine the shape of the curves and partially constrain the local curvature. we employ the Euclidean distance pair-wise between $\bm K$ and $\hat{\bm K}$ to calculate the matching cost.
-The process is formulated as follows, where the ${\bm K}_{\pi(i)}^{j}$ represents the $j$-th point on the $\pi(i)$-th lane lines.
-Note that the $P_k$ represents the key points number in each lane.

-\textbf{Key-Point Matching in Smoothness.} Curvature is a geometric property that describes the amount of bending or deviation of a curve or surface from a straight line. \cite{roberts2001curvature} In 3D space, the curvature of a lane line can be calculated using the cosine value on the lane.
-We calculate the tangent vector ${\bm T}_j$ on each point ${\bm K}_{\pi(i)}^{j}=(x_j, y_j, z_j)$ using the Eq. \ref{eq:11}:
+\textbf{Key-Point Matching in Smoothness.} Curvature is a geometric property that describes the amount of bending or deviation of a curve or surface from a straight line \cite{roberts2001curvature}.
+In 3D space, the curvature of a lane line can be calculated using the cosine value on the lane.
+We calculate the tangent vector $\hat{\bm T}_j$ on each point $\hat{\bm K}_{\pi(i)}^{j}=(x_j, y_j, z_j)$ as follows: where $0 < j < P_k-1$.

-Where $1 \leq j \leq P_k-1$.
-Eq. \ref{eq:12} to estimate the local curvature of the $j$-th point on the $\pi(i)$-th lane lines in the predicted result $\bm K$, which define as ${\bm \Gamma}_{\pi(i)}^j$, and Eq. \ref{eq:13} is use to calculate matching cost of smoothness.

-\textbf{Control-Point Matching in Bézier.} The Bézier curves described by Bézier key points can fit the annotated data well, enabling a comprehensive global matching of the curves.
-The matching of control points is also a crucial step in matching cost.
-Given the predicted control points $\bm C_{\pi(i)}$, and their corresponding ground truth $\hat{\bm C}_{i}$, the Bézier curve is obtained by computing the weighted average:

-\textbf{Class Matching.} In class matching cost term, we use the Focal Loss \cite{lin2017focal} to calculate between predicted classification score $\bm{c}_{\pi(i)}$ and target class label $\hat{\bm c}_{i}$.
+We estimate the local curvature of the $j$-th point on the $\pi(i)$-th lane, which lines in the predicted result $\hat{\bm K}$, defined as $\hat{\bm \Gamma}_{\pi(i)}^j$: Then we calculate matching cost of smoothness as follows: \textbf{Control-Point Matching in B\'{e}zier.} The B\'{e}zier curves described by B\'{e}zier key points can fit the annotated data well, enabling a comprehensive global matching of the curves.
+The matching of control points is also a crucial step in matching costs.
+Given the predicted control points $\hat{\bm C}_{\pi(i)}$, and their corresponding ground truth $\tilde{\bm C}_{i}$, the B\'{e}zier curve is obtained by computing the weighted average: \textbf{Class Matching.} In class matching cost term, we use the Focal Loss \cite{lin2017focal} to calculate between predicted classification score $\hat{\bm{c}}_{\pi(i)}$ and target class label ${\bm c}_{i}$.
 We formula the process as follows: